Drew Pearson (American football)

-Early years
+Early life

 Pearson was born and raised in South River, New Jersey, and began his football career at South River High School as one of the wide receivers of Joe Theismann.
 As a junior, he succeeded Theismann as the starting quarterback.
 He also lettered in baseball and basketball, graduating in 1969.

+College career

 He accepted a football scholarship from the University of Tulsa.
 As a sophomore in 1970, he was the backup quarterback behind John Dobbs.
 He started four games, making 36 out of 86 completions (41.9%), for 423 passing yards, one touchdown and 5 interceptions.

 As a junior in 1971, he was converted into a wide receiver.
 He was second on the team with 22 receptions for 429 yards.
 He led the team with an average of 19.5 yards per reception and 3 receiving touchdowns.

 As a senior in 1972, he led a run-oriented offense with 33 receptions for 690 yards (20.9 yards per reception) and 5 touchdowns.
 He finished his college career with 55 receptions for 1,119 yards, 8 touchdowns and a 20.3-yard average per reception.

 In 1985, he was inducted into the Tulsa Athletics Hall of Fame.
 In 1998, he received the NCAA Silver Anniversary Award.